solana-labs/solana/CONTRIBUTING.md

 ### How to manage review feedback?

 After a reviewer provides feedback, you can quickly say "acknowledged, will fix" using a thumb's up emoji.
-If your confident your fix is exactly as prescribed, add a reply "Fixed in COMMIT\_HASH" and mark the comment as resolved.
+If you're confident your fix is exactly as prescribed, add a reply "Fixed in COMMIT\_HASH" and mark the comment as resolved.
 If you're not sure, reply "Is this what you had in mind?
 COMMIT\_HASH" and if so, the reviewer will reply and mark the conversation as resolved.
 Marking conversations as resolved is an excellent